-6 Conclusion
+Conclusion 6

 The mining industry currently lacks a standard framework that can convey the degree of confidence in the average grade estimates computed for selective mining units (otherwise known as grade-blocks).
-This paper proposes two measures for quantifying sampling fairness and geochemical consensus for blasthole assays located within a grade-block.
+This paper proposes two measures for quantifying sampling fairness and geochemical consensus for blasthole assays located within a gradeblock.
 Sampling fairness considers spatial factors such as the sampling density and bias in the spatial distribution of the blastholes.
-Geochemical consensus considers the disparity between the assay samples collected from a grade-block.
-A novel masking expression (12) is used to measure meaningful differences.
-This takes into account the fraction of outliers observed (10) and magnitude of distortion above a threshold (11).
-An extension based on split-sequence analysis has been proposed to address the issue of MCD estimator breakdown when the fraction of outliers exceeds $(n{\text{samples}} - n{\text{variables}} - 1)/(2n{\text{samples}})$.
+Geochemical consensus considers the disparity between the assay samples collected from a gradeblock.
+A novel masking expression (13) is used to measure meaningful differences.
+This takes into account the fraction of outliers observed (11) and magnitude of distortion above a threshold (12).
+An extension based on splitsequence analysis has been proposed to address the issue of MCD estimator breakdown when the fraction of outliers exceeds $(n{\text{samples}} - n{\text{variables}} - 1)/(2n{\text{samples}})$.
 This allows the true extent and impact of outliers to be quantified, and the consensus score to remain effective when samples contain up to 50% of outliers.
 The method was tested on data obtained from a banded iron formation (BIF) hosted iron ore deposit within the Hamersley region in Western Australia.
-An open-source implementation of the algorithms is available on github.
+An open-source implementation of the algorithms will be made available on GitHub.